cemreefe/cemreefe.github.io/source/blog/posts/Spring for beginners.md

 This makes the application more modular and easier to maintain, because changes to the implementation details can be made without affecting the application logic, and vice versa.

-### In that case did inversion of control give the control to the config file instead of the business logic?
+#### Does inversion of control give the control to the config file instead of the business logic?

 Yes, that's correct.
 Inversion of Control (IoC) is a design pattern in which the control of object creation and dependency injection is inverted or moved from the application code to a container or framework.
 In the case of Spring, the Spring container takes over the responsibility of object creation and dependency injection, which is typically defined in the configuration files.